Review: Lloyd Cole

 It’s more than 30 years since his breakthrough with the Commotions, and other than that thick mop of floppy black hair having turned grey, the dash he cuts is as cool as ever.
-He self-consciously tells the Queen’s Hall audience that he’s become “podgy”, but the truth is, Lloyd, that you never did look like you would waste away.
+He self-consciously tells the Queen’s Hall audience that he’s become “podgy”, but the truth is Lloyd that back when it all began, you never did look like you would waste away.

 He also spent a lot of time looking for his specs, which he retrieved from a table between songs to help him tune his guitar, then promptly removed them when he was ready to go again.

 And then there was the trademark floppy hair, which Lloyd claimed is “all I have left”.
-Frequently putting on and taking off his glasses, we were told, created “wings” which had to be flattened down, otherwise “they make me look like Michael Heseltine, and that’s not a good look”.
+The putting on and taking off of his glasses, we were told, created “wings” which had to be flattened down, otherwise “they make me look like Michael Heseltine, and that’s not a good look”.

 But it took only a few lines of opening song Patience for Lloyd’s distinctive voice to make the years fall away.
 An acoustic set presents a challenge to do justice to songs like Lost Weekend, shorn of the pop vibe of the Commotions, yet the strength of Lloyd’s vocal carries all those hits and takes them to new places.

-Perfect Blue and Rattlesnakes were stand-outs in the first hour, with My Bag lifting the pace, before Jennifer She Said – “I feel far too old to be singing this” – almost had the staid audience tapping their feet ahead of the, ahem, interval.
+Perfect Blue and Rattlesnakes were stand-outs in the first hour, with My Bag lifting the pace and then Jennifer She Said – “I feel far too old to be singing this” – almost had the staid audience tapping their feet ahead of the, ahem, interval.

 Then a strange thing happened.
 When he returned for the second half of the gig, Lloyd was joined on stage by his son William on second guitar, a dead ringer for his father in the 1980s, and the young lad’s old man aged visibly before our eyes.